Celebrity Series of Boston: Stave Sessions

-Stave Sessions is a five-night music festival of new and genre expanding performers started by Celebrity Series in 2015.
-The series takes place at 160 Massachusetts Avenue on the Berklee College of Music campus.
+Stave Sessions is a music festival of new and genre expanding performers started by Celebrity Series in 2015.
+The festival was created to spotlight innovative and path-breaking contemporary music.
+Stave Sessions is a festival of discovery and experimentation.
+The series took place at 160 Massachusetts Avenue on the Berklee College of Music campus.
+In 2023, Stave Sessions moved to Somerville's Crystal Ballroom in Davis Square.